KathyReid/lca2019-presentation/transcript.md

 Even though all of these Wake Word detectors work `on device` - meaning that they don't need to send data to the cloud, they are `always listening`.
 That means that if the device on which the Wake Word listener is connected to the internet, it is _possible_ that Wake Word recordings are sent over the cloud.
 So this is something that you need to be very aware of with a voice assistant - make yourself aware of how that information is being used.
 At Mycroft for example, our users must opt-in before recordings are transmitted back to our servers for training to improve accuracy.
 If the user hasn't opted in, then the recording is discarded.

+You may not have thought much before about the sort of sounds that you make while your voice assistant is recording, but it can be both enlightening and confronting.
+While training Precise, our Wake Word listener, I've heard all sorts of quite personal sounds -

+* people engaging in intimate acts
+* people having quite heated arguments, although I've never heard domestic violence - that would be a really difficult position to be in ethically
+* I've heard people losing their temper with disobedient children
+* and I've heard myself swearing like a sailor when the device hasn't been working properly

+#### Haber's classification of context

+That makes us think carefully about the _context_ in which voice assistants are used.
+One of the frameworks that provides some guidance here is from a researcher called JONATHAN HABER.
+He's put together a useful categorisation of space called the `Haber Classification of Contexts`

+SLIDE: Haber's classfication of Contexts

+You can see immediately from this that where a voice assistant is located can dramatically change the _context_ that it exists in.
+For example, a voice assistant in a lounge room is likely to be in _social_ space, while one in a bathroom might be in _personal_ space, and one in a bedroom, say on a nightstand, could very well be in _intimate_ space, and collecting recordings of intimate activity.

 We're actually seeing some interesting responses to this.

 IMAGE: Project Alias